-Zero-waste: Panaji Panaji incentivises businesses to adopt zero-waste and green practices, conserve resources, and build a more sustainable and beautiful urban environment.
-Businesses recycle and compost, as well as design products with their full lifecycle in mind, taking full responsibility for the waste they generate.
+Zero-waste: Panaji incentivises businesses to adopt zero-waste and green practices, conserve resources, and build a more sustainable and beautiful urban environment.

 A Vibrant, Commercially Active Urban

 Environment: The city supports local initiatives that enhance livability, such as pedestrian-friendly streets, green spaces, and community business events.
 With well-connected commercial hotspots, businesses attract residents and visitors, stimulate economic activity, and improve the overall quality of life.